rumca-js/Django-link-archive/README.md

  - Most do not allow to introduce my own links
  - Fail to provide consistent search ability

+## Possible use cases

+ - YouTube alternative, or filter.
+You can specify what kind of links, or channels you contain, or support.
+YouTube will display sometimes 'video unavailable' text
+ - RSS client with multiple features
+ - Important links, for work
+ - Important links, for hobby purposes
+ - Bookmarking interesting songs, song database, etc.

 ## Screenshots

 ![](https://raw.githubusercontent.com/rumca-js/Django-rss-feed/main/screenshots/2023_03_09_entries.PNG)